Thoughts

 Acoustics

-As someone who is sign-language-impaired, I was surprised to learn that the DSP included a section on acoustics.
+You may be surprised to learn that the DSP included a section on acoustics.
 Certain noises and reverberations are distracting and even painful to individuals using assistive technology like cochlear implants and hearing aids.
 Designs should focus on minimizing unwanted background noises that can be caused by certain building materials and electrical appliances.

 Learning about what was possible through these physical design considerations helped me think beyond simply providing content.
 An equal experience isn’t just about access to the same information, it’s about access to peace of mind too.
 Whether that is feeling stable where you are, feeling safe to move around, or feeling free to communicate.